Skip to content

 The normal split squat will be great for athletes that want an exercise that delivers a lot of benefits without too much of a skill focus to it.
 Split squats will be great for athletes from all walks of life and sports at different skill levels.

-The rear foot elevated split squat can be great for athletes that are a little more advanced in their training age.
-In addition, I like using rear-foot elevated split squats for athletes like hockey players that generally have good balance and need more focus on opening the back hip.
+The rear foot elevated split squat can be great for athletes who are a little more advanced in their training age.
+In addition, I like using rear-foot elevated split squats for athletes like hockey players who generally have good balance and need more focus on opening the back hip.

-The front-foot elevated split squat can be useful for athletes that want to train their legs without putting a ton of stress on their front leg and hips.
-These are awesome for athletes that typically feel “beat up” after their sport but want to still build their unilateral capacity and capabilities.
+The front-foot elevated split squat can be useful for athletes who want to train their legs without putting a ton of stress on their front leg and hips.
+These are awesome for athletes who typically feel “beat up” after their sport but want to build their unilateral capacity and capabilities still.
 They can also be great for athletes with limited lower-body mobility.

 Frequently Asked Questions (FAQ)